 “How We Read” from the book On Web Typography by Jason Santa Maria.”

 “A Web for Everyone” from the book A Web for Everyone: Designing Accessible User Experiences by Sarah Horton and Whitney Quesenbery.

-Having the student work in the project throughout the semester, allowed them to focus on the user experience of their apps.
-This created a strong foundation to later working on visual design and the landing page.
+Having the students work in the project throughout the semester, allowed them to focus on developing attention to the details of the user experience of their apps.
+This was the foundation for students to later work on proposing the visual design and the landing page.
 A strong emphasis on the design process and iteration was encouraged.
 For future versions of this assignment, I would like to plan testing sessions better and test outside the classroom with intended audiences.